Goods and services tax (Hong Kong)

 The goods and services tax (GST) was a proposed value-added tax in Hong Kong.
 Consultation over a period of nine months was launched on 19 July 2006 and stirred considerable controversy.

 It launched a fierce debate amongst local taxpayers, lawmakers, journalists, politicians, who hotly debated the need for the tax, and the shape any taxes should take.
-The plan to levy GST was dropped on 5 December 2006.
+The plan to levy a GST was dropped on 5 December 2006, and has never been formally revisited since, although still suggested from time to time.

 Objectives

 The Government argued that Hong Kong's tax base was narrow; thus, a single-rate GST was a viable option for Hong Kong in order to broaden the tax base and secure the sustainability of tax revenues base and the capacity to meet public expenditure needs in the long run.

 The economic context

 According to Denise Yue Chung-yee, 17% of working people paid 80% of the income tax of Hong Kong, i.e. households with monthly income more than HK$45,000 pay 80% of income tax of Hong Kong.
 Meanwhile, a significant portion of those 17% of working people were double income families.
 They are not really middle class, but only theoretically lower middle class who have economic ability of middle class.
 For example, a man who earns $40,000 a month pays "negligible" amount of income tax, while a family composed of a woman earning $30,000 and a man earning $30,000, totally earning $60,000 a month need to pay "very heavy" tax.
 The GST was supposed to curb this social problem.
 However, the marketing sector was getting to be the sector which employs most employees, and GST will harm the marketing sector.
 In addition, it was doubted whether households who earn around $20,000 a month had the economic ability to pay tax.